Contributing Bug Reports + Fixes

 1. Check if bug is already known!

-If you find a possible bug, look into the open issues on GitHub and in the forums and check if the bug in already documented.
-If this is the case, but you have new information about the problem, add the info or discuss it there.
+If you find a possible bug, look into the open issues on GitHub and check if the bug in already documented.
+If this is the case, but you have new information about the problem, add the info there to help find the problem.

 3. Creating a bug ticket